desmos-labs/desmos/docs/architecture/adr-024-decentralized-identifiers-resolver.md

 ## Abstract

-This ADR proposes the integration of a new functionality to incorporate Decentralized Identifiers (DIDs) into Desmos by resolving Desmos Profile into DID document.
+This ADR proposes the integration of a new functionality into Desmos to resolve Desmos Profiles into DID documents, incorporating Decentralized Identifiers (DIDs) for enhanced digital identity verification.

 ## Context